demydd/Getting_and_Cleaning_Data_Project/README.md

 ##Step-by-Step instructions to run the script

 All steps are taken from the comments in the file 'run_analysis.R' The packages and libraries are installed automatically if they have not been deployed (step 1 and 2).

-to set paths variables:

 3 to set up the path to the directory that contains necessary files and folders "train", "test" (recommended to copy all files and folders to 'UCI HAR Dataset' folder